Quotients of del Pezzo surfaces of high degree: Del Pezzo surface of degree

 Consider a group

 One can $\VG_4$-equivariantly contract the four $(-1)$-curves $E_i$ and get~$\Pro^2_{\kka}$.
 The group $\VG_4$ acts on $\Pro^2_{\kka}$ and each nontrivial element has a line of fixed points not passing through the points~$p_i$.
-Thus these elements have a curve of fixed points in $\XX$ whose class in $\Pic(\XX)$ is~$L$.
+Thus each of these elements has a curve of fixed points in $\XX$ whose class in $\Pic(\XX)$ is~$L$.

 The images of $L$ in $\Pic(\XX)$ under the action of $\CG_5$ are

 Thus the ramification divisor of the quotient morphism $f: X \rightarrow X / \AG_5$ is a member of the linear system $|-9K_X|$.
 By the Hurwitz formula